CLICK TO PLAY THIS EPISODE

-Today on episode 27 of Join Us in France we explore Le Marais neighborhood in Paris.
-Yes, it used to be a swamp, but be assured it hasn’t been one for many centuries!
-The Marais is one of the oldest, most charming neighborhoods of Paris, full of windy streets, wonderful restaurants, antique shops, small museums, and Elyse can’t get enough of it.
+Le Marais neighborhood in Paris is a both a must-see and a trendy place.
+Yes, it used to be a swamp, but be assured it hasn't been one for many centuries!
+The Marais is one of the oldest, most charming neighborhoods of Paris, which is why so many guidebooks recommend that you go visit it.
+We recommend you do too.

 - Historical Backgroud of Le Marais neighborhood in Paris